≪ Go to our review of Vacuum Cleaner

 This model did do an excellent job at cleaning under our simulated sofa, reaching all of the way, though it did have a slight curve action.

 The Zing did do subpar in our reach test, only making it 27' from the outlet.
-This does not compare very favorably with the rest of the vacuums, demonstrated by the chart below.
+This does not compare very favorably with the rest of the vacuums, demonstrated below.

 Finally, the Zing was one of the quietest vacuums of the bunch, measuring in at 72.5 dBa on the SPL meter, with our judges noting no particularly annoying tones emitted.

 The Handling metric accounted for 20% of the entire score for each vacuum.
 This metric was made up of three test: cleaning a flight of stairs, pushing and pulling effort, and maneuverability.
 The Zing scored quite well, meriting a 7 out of 10 for its great performance.
-The chart below shows how the Zing compared to the rest of the group.
+The following graphic shows how the Zing compared to the rest of the group.

 The model has a decent reach when it came to cleaning stairs, making it up 7 stairs before requiring you to move the main unit.
 This was an easy task, as the Zing is one of the lightest models of the entire test, weighing in at 10.6 lbs.
-The chart below shows how this compares with the rest of the group.
+The following graphic shows how this compares with the rest of the group.

 To test maneuvering, we cleaned a test course filled with typical furniture, noting what areas proved problematic for each vacuum.
 The Bissell Zing was alright, but wasn't our favorite.
 This model was the most difficult to maneuver of all the canister vacuums, with something just feeling off about it.
 Whether it was simply harder to drag with more rolling resistance or the articulation of the cleaning head, it felt inferior to the other canister models.
 However, this model still wasn't that difficult to push or pull — much less work than many of the larger upright models.